-The night sounds outside our home in Gaoua kept us on edge those first few weeks after we moved to Poni Province in Burkina Faso, West Africa in 1993.
-We could hear dry leaves crunching as someone or something circled our home.
+The night sounds outside our home in Gaoua kept us on edge those first few weeks after we moved to Poni Province in Burkina Faso, West Africa, in 1993.
+We could hear dry leaves crunching as someone, or something circled our home.
 Our door handle rattled loosely as the menacing presence persisted night after night, looking for a way inside.
 Footsteps clomped clumsily up and down our dark hallway.
 We never saw anything, but the sounds were unmistakable.
-We were under satanic attack.
+We were under a satanic attack.
 All we could do was to commit our lives into God’s hands and pray for deliverance.

 I asked one of our trusted African helpers, “What kind of invisible presence could be making footstep sounds inside our house at night?”
 A broad smile flashed across his face as he replied, “Those are bats.
 They come into your house at night looking for insects to eat.”
 Our own investigations revealed that the crunching leaves outside and the rattling door handles were the work of lizards hunting insects.
 From then on, the sounds became friendly reminders that God’s creatures were busy decreasing the malarial mosquito population.

 Imaginary fears also plagued our family during our AFM application and fund-raising process.
 We strained our minds trying to prepare ourselves for life in the bush.
 “What will we eat?
 Where will we sleep?
 What supplies should we bring with us?
 How will we survive?
 When will we be able to come home?”
 We had to face many gut-wrenching moments as we sold off our possessions, gave away our beloved dog to our neighbors, and said goodbye to our family and friends.
 “Is God really leading us?
 Are we making a huge mistake?
 Will our children resent this later?”
 In spite of all these fears, we kept plodding forward as if moved by an unseen hand.